Louis Napoléon Achille Charles Murat: Military career

 In 1912, Murat resigned from the Russian Army to command a force of volunteers and mercenaries under the flag of Bulgaria during the First Balkan War.
-After spending time in the Americas, he rejoined the Imperial Russian Army at the outbreak of World War I, commanding the Ingush Regiment of the Caucasian Native Cavalry Division, also known as the Savage or Wild Division.
+After spending time in Argentina, where he bred horses for an oil tycoon, he rejoined the Imperial Russian Army at the outbreak of World War I, commanding the Ingush Regiment of the Caucasian Native Cavalry Division, also known as the Savage or Wild Division.
 Fighting in the Carpathians, he suffered severe frostbite to his legs, that ultimately resulted in double amputation some years later.
 He also commanded the 12th Dragoon Regiment Starodubovskogo and served in the Ministry of War.
 He rose to the rank of major general.
 During the Russian Civil War he fought with the White Armies.

 Among his many honours, he was awarded the Cross of St. George and was appointed to the Order of St. Vladimir, 3rd class with swords, the Order of St. Anna, and the Order of St. Stanislaus.
 In 1928, he was appointed a chevalier of Legion d'Honneur.

 Equestrian

-Murat competed in four equestrian events at the 1900 Summer Olympics in Paris, winning the gold medal in the hacks and hunter combined event with his horse, The General.
+In May and June 1900, Murat competed in four equestrian events during the International Horse Show in Paris.
+The events were part of the Exposition Universelle, and later classified as part of the 1900 Summer Olympics.
+He won first prize in the hacks and hunter combined event with his horse, The General.
 He also competed in the obstacle jumping, long jump and high jump events.
 He finished fourth in the long jump on Bayard, and was part of a jump off for third place in the high jump on Arcadius.